All kinds of QUESTIONS & ANSWERS are just for you.

 1. Q: Why is one a Honda Grom and one MSX 125.
 Are they same?

 A: Yes, the Grom is the US and Canadian Markets name.
 The Honda MSX 125 is the overseas name.

 A: No, 2014-2015 is an OG model and has a tab for exhaust on the frame, different plastics than the later models.
-2016+ is SF model and uses a different headlight, plastics, gas tank lid, battery box under the seat is placed in a different spot, and has an ABS Brake option.
+2016+ is an SF model and uses a different headlight, plastics, gas tank lid, battery box under the seat is placed in a different spot, and has an ABS Brake option.
 Some parts are specific to years.
 Check item descriptions.

 A: We do not know as we only have Honda Ruckus here.
 We do not accept returns on installed parts and all orders will have a 20% restocking fee.
-If you have a clone and a Grom part works that you know for a fact from seeing someone install it, please make sure before ordering.
+If you have a clone and a Grom part that works that you know for a fact from seeing someone install it, please make sure before ordering.

 A: No, you can only use a 2.5 lowering link with no stretch.

 5. Q: What parts do you offer for the Honda Grom?

 7. Q: Do I have to tune by Grom with an Exhaust?

 A: No, you can use the stock map.

 8. Q: How fast can I get my Grom to go?